KDE/documentation-develop-kde-org/HIG/source/patterns/content/viewingediting.rst

 -  If an explicit editing mode is appropriate, then editing controls should not be shown until that mode is activated.

-How to use
+How to Use
 ----------

 .. image:: /img/ViewMode.png
    :alt: Viewing

--  Do not use input controls to show information unless there is an explicit request to edit the information.
+-  Don't use input controls to show information unless there is an explicit request to edit the information.
 -  Follow the typography, alignment, and spacing guidelines to layout information in a way that is easy to understand.